OctopusDeploy/People/Security-Operations/L2-Security-Engineer.md

 <details>
 <summary>Examples</summary>

-- TBD.
-- TBD.
-- TBD.
+- I track issues and ensure proper handover is performed while on QRF.
+- I assisted in the scope of a pitch by providing constructive feedback.
 - I noticed that a change I was making may affect another team, so I reached out to that team directly to prevent surprises.

 </details>

-## 🏆 Customer Success
+## 🏆 Business Success

-- I consistently deliver systems and features that provide significant value to customers and/or other teams.
+- I consistently deliver systems and features that provide significant value to other teams.
-- I respond to escalated customer issues and incidents in a proactive, timely fashion.
+- I respond to escalated issues and incidents in a proactive, timely fashion.
+- Proactively work with the analytics team to enhance the detection and response of security incidents.
+- I develop a maintainable solutions by writing clear and concise documentation.

 <details>
 <summary>Examples</summary>

-- TBD.
-- TBD.
+- Throughout the implementation of a pitch I maintained up-to-date documentation consisting of how-to guides and infrastructure architecture.
+- In conjunction with the Security Analysts I setup alerts in Sumo Logic to capture potential issues.
+- While on QRF, I got an alert when an application we maintain fellover and created a PR to fix the root cause.

 </details>